 A profusion of bright colours from their flowered headdresses rush towards me.
 The large brass bells clanging and glinting in the early morning sunlight setting off their huge brown eyes.
 I can feel their breath and warmth as they pass so closely, stepping back a little to avoid being stepped upon…

-I am standing at the side of the road in the wonderful village of Saint Cergue in Switzerland taking in the atmosphere and emotion of the return of the cows to lower pastures from the higher alpine slopes where they have grazed for the last 4 months.
+I am standing at the side of the road in the wonderful village of Saint Cergue in Switzerland taking in the atmosphere and emotion of La Desalpe, the return of the cows to lower pastures from the higher alpine slopes where they have grazed for the last 4 months.

 This important annual mountain event is a common sight in the Autumn throughout our region of France and Switzerland.
 Several herds of cows adorned with flowers and bells around their necks tread the streets with their herdsmen wearing traditional dress.

 A commentary explains to the people gathered how many tonnes of various local cheeses each herd of cows has produced during the year and where these cows will winter.
 Throngs of people gather to welcome them down.